Javiercerna/state-estimation-python/gps-improvement/README.md

-# Extended Kalman Filter for GPS and Odometry fusion
+# Extended Kalman Filter for GPS and Dead Reckoning fusion

-EKF fusing GPS and odometry measurements.
+EKF fusing GPS and dead reckoning measurements.
 The results are compared to ground truth measurements obtained by a RTK GPS.
 The dataset used comes from the following source:

 http://ipds.univ-bpclermont.fr/index.php